Zane-T-Rice/apps/README.md

 ## Deployment

+The application runs fine with only some URLs, but the apps within the webpage for the services that are left out will not work of course.

 - NEXT_PUBLIC_SERVER_MANAGER_SERVICE_DOMAIN is the URL to the server-manager-service.
+- NEXT_PUBLIC_GLOOMHAVEN_COMPANION_SERVICE_DOMAIN is the URL to the gloomhaven-companion-service
+- NEXT_PUBLIC_GLOOMHAVEN_COMPANION_WEBSOCKETS_URL is the websocket URI
 - NEXT_PUBLIC_WEBSITE_DOMAIN is the URL to the host of this application.
 - NEXT_PUBLIC_AUTH0_DOMAIN is the URL to the Auth0 Issuer.
 - NEXT_PUBLIC_AUTH0_CLIENT_ID is the id of this application in Auth0.